DraxFM/MultiBlox/README.md

 ---

 ### <a id="bootstrapper"></a> Supported Bootstrappers
+You only need to select the Bootstrapper if you want to use the "Start Roblox Instance" button.
+You can also just toggle and launch both from your Start Menu and multi instancing will apply automatically.
 - ### Roblox Default Bootstrapper
   #### This is the default Roblox Bootstrapper that gets installed when obtaining Roblox through its [official](https://www.roblox.com/download) website.
 - ### Bloxstrap